Palit-A-Nearby-Vendor-Commerce-App/Palit-A-Nearby-Vendor-Commerce-App/README.md

 - **Contact Us**: A form for reaching out to developers.
 - **Services**: A summary of app offerings.

-### Limitations
-- **No In-App Payment**: Excluded due to time constraints and security concerns.
-- **Developer Experience**: The team is composed of students learning necessary frameworks and technologies, with a focus on React for front-end development.

 # Diagrams in PlantUML:

 - Class diagram: